Paul Atkinson (confessor)

 Paul Atkinson (c.
-1655 – 15 October 1729), born Matthew Atkinson, was an English Roman Catholic priest of the 17th and 18th Centuries, which were the penal times in the English Church.
+1655 – 15 October 1729), born Matthew Atkinson, was an English Roman Catholic priest of the 17th and 18th centuries, during the British penal laws.
 He is viewed as a martyr, dying in prison for his Catholic activities.

 Life

 He was born in Yorkshire.
 He joined the English Franciscan institution, Douai Abbey in 1673, and then became a Catholic missionary in England for twelve years, after this he was betrayed by a maidservant for a £100 reward.

 On 26 September 1700 he was convicted and condemned to perpetual imprisonment due to his status as a Catholic priest.
 One governor of his prison, Hurst Castle on the Solent, allowed him to walk outside of the prison; but complaint was made of this and the leave was revoked.
 He died in prison in 1729 after nearly thirty years.
 He was buried in Winchester's Roman Catholic Cemetery.